Skip to Content

 Address: P.za della Signoria, 50122 Firenze FI

-The magnificent Palazzo Vecchio us a stunning palazzo and home to the city’s old town hall.
-As one of Florence’s most iconic buildings, this is a must-visit for any traveler wanting to experience some of the city’s incredible architecture up close.
+The magnificent Palazzo Vecchio is a stunning palazzo and home to the city’s old town hall.
+As one of Florence’s most iconic buildings, this is a can’t-miss destination for any traveler wanting to experience some of the city’s incredible architecture up close.

-When it comes to places to visit in Florence, you can’t beat visiting this historic symbol of the city’s culture and heritage, and a must-see for anyone interested in its incredible architecture or art history.
+When it comes to places to visit in Florence, you can’t beat visiting this historic symbol of the city’s culture and heritage.
+This is a highly recommended destination for anyone interested in its incredible architecture or art history.

 7. Palazzo Pitti